oublalkhalid/What-I-have-read/README.md

 # 📚🧐 What I have read?
 My notes on papers that I've read on time series, images, cybernetics from 2018-2022  on top conferences (NeurIPS, ICML, ICLR...)
-[I'll update this repo asap].
+[I'll update this repo asap ⌛️⌛️⌛️].

 ## Papers
 |             Paper             | Conference | Year | Code | Used Datasets |Key Contribution|